 As detailed in Table 1, almost all programs and activities made progress towards both the strategic 5-year and annual goals.
-Of the seventeen indicators for the eight goals, more than half met or exceeded the stated 5-year goals.
+Of the 5 goals, half met or exceeded the stated goal.
 Many annual goal indicators were surpassed by significant amounts, including for the goals of Expand Homeownership Opportunity, Reducing Homelessness, Revitalizing Communities, Fostering Community Economic Development and Promoting Fair Housing.